taviso/wpunix/macro/README.md

 # mactool

-This is a utility to allow you to edit WordPerfect for UNIX macros in a real editor.
+This utility allows you to edit WordPerfect for UNIX macros in a real editor.

 It can decompile existing macros to plain text, and then recompile them after making changes.